Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Step 4: Receive your unemployment funds

 Most states deposit money on unemployment debit cards instead of mailing out checks.
 They work just like any other bank card, making it easy to buy essentials at the store, pay your bills, and withdraw cash from ATMs.
-The only difference is that they’re prepaid and don’t connect to your bank account.
+The only difference is that they’re prepaid cards and don’t connect to your bank account.

 Step 5: Recertify weekly